 Objectives and learning outcomes of the course

-By the end of this course students should be able to demonstrate:
+By the end of this module students should be able to demonstrate:

 - familiarity with key analytic debates in the field of gender and development

 - an ability to relate these debates to development theory, policy and practice

 - an ability to comprehend and manipulate complex analytical arguments

 - an ability to evaluate the impact of development interventions (policies, projects and institutional reform) on issues of gender equity and empowerment.

 WorkloadThe module is taught through weekly two-hour lectures and one-hour tutorials, with fortnightly video sessions as an integral element.
 Tutorials will go beyond simply focusing on discussing the readings to comprise a mixture of practical and conceptual work.

 100% Coursework.
 Each student will be expected to submit one essay of no more than 3000 words (worth 60%) and a Policy Brief of no more than 1500 words (worth 40%) Resubmission of coursework regulations apply to this module.